damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-runner-with-docker.md

 To do that we could either create a new server and register a runner for our project, or increase the concurrency level for our existing runner.
 We will go with the latter and edit the `concurrent` setting on the first line of our config.toml file in the server.
+On Linux, the config file will be in `/etc/gitlab-runner/config.toml` by default.

   ```
   concurrent = 2
   ```

-After restarting the runner and triggering a build, we can see two jobs running at the same time.
+After triggering a new build, we can see two jobs running at the same time.

 ### Conclusion

-In this tutorial, we set up automated testing with GitLab Runner for a NodeJS project to get started with Continuous Integration on GitLab.
+In this tutorial, we set up automated testing with GitLab Runner for a NodeJS project to get started with Continuous Integration on Gitlab.com.
-Check out the [documentation](http://doc.gitlab.com/ce/ci/) for more information on how to work with the GitLab CI platform.
+For more information on the GitLab Runner and GitLab CI platform and, check out the [documentation](http://doc.gitlab.com/ce/ci/).
 Happy coding!